mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 ## Text editors
+Microsoft Word or Google Drive are great apps for writing papers.
+They make it easy to style and present a document.
+However, to work with text in a programmatic way, or to write code, we need a different app.

 ## Note taking
 [Hypothes.is](https://hypothes.is/) is a new framework for open annotation of the web.
 It operates via a Chrome extension allowing you to make private and public comments on websites.
 I have set up a [private group](https://hypothes.is/groups/XnMbDqV8/dh102-f16) for our course if you want to participate.